rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 Note that the definitions of these sets of nodes are based upon observations.
 The following definitions therefore merely introduce names for these particular sets of nodes.
-Similar to the subset of uneven integers, these subsets don't exist as separate entities, but as integral parts of the tree's set of nodes.
+Similar to the subset of uneven integers in the overall set of integers, these subsets don't exist as separate entities, but as integral parts of the tree's set of nodes.

 <!-- ======================================================================= -->
 ## The inner/outer set of a node